simple-registry/simple-registry/doc/explanation/storage-backends.md

 The write path adds entries on push and removes them on successful delete.
-Mid-flight failures or out-of-band edits can leave stale entries pointing to namespaces that no longer exist.
+Mid-flight failures or out-of-band edits can leave stale entries pointing to namespaces that do not exist.

 Periodic `angos scrub` probes every reference key against its raw link key in the metadata store, bypassing the link cache so a stale cache entry cannot